 Finally, it is of course impossible to overlook the role of religion itself.
 Much debate has revolved around the social makeup of Protestantism, both in France and elsewhere.
 The traditional view was that Protestantism in France had mainly appealed to the aristocracy, and its failure to establish itself was due to its failure to appeal to ordinary people; this was debunked by Hauser, who argued that it had a significant following among urban workers, and that its failure was due to its lack of support among the peasantry.
-Hauser (1899).
+Hauser 1899.
 Supporting this, further research has shown that in certain areas, more than 80 percent of Huguenots were either artisans or professionals.
-Emmanuel Le Roy Ladurie, Les Paysans de Languedoc, i (Paris: S.E.V.P.E.N., 1966); quoted in Mack P. Holt, The French Wars of Religion, 1562–1629 (Cambridge: Cambridge University Press, 1995).
+Le Roy Ladurie 1966, quoted in Holt 1995.
 It has also been shown that the social makeup varied from region to region; for example, in Burgundy, where a significant part of the economy was based upon the wine trade, and the wine trade was dependent upon vineyards owned ultimately by the Church, the populace remained more staunchly Catholic.
-Holt (1995).
+Holt 1995.
 This has parallels in England, where the religion of the local landowners had significant influence over the religious leanings of the populace at large.
-Ronald Hutton, “The Great Civil War”, in Debates in Stuart History (Palgrave Macmillan, 2004).
+Hutton 2004.
 Similarly, Protestantism was particularly popular among trades and professions requiring literacy: “it is hardly surprising that [a religion that put so much emphasis on the primacy of scripture] would draw its initial strength from those best able to interpret the printed Gospel”.
-Holt (1995).
+Holt 1995.
 It is therefore not always to separate the social class from the religion — those most inclined to Protestantism were also, in many cases, those who also had other reasons to be dissatisfied with the status quo.

 It has also been argued that in many cases the choice of religion, among the nobility, was a matter of political manoeuvring more than anything else; for example, the Prince de Condé.
 Religion could align one with the Duc de Guise or other political players and was thus an important aspect of patronage.
 A notable example would be the conversion of Henri IV to Catholicism towards the end of the wars, intended as a unifying move.

 Similarly, the membership, and the political inclination, of the Protestant churches was influenced by political events over time; for example, it has been argued that the repression of Calvinism led to the creation of a “religion for rebels”, allowing them more and more to justify their refusal to conform with the law.
-Knecht (1989).
+Knecht 1989.
 In particular the events of the St Bartholemew’s Day Massacre brought about an inclination to argue that, by ordering a massacre (or so it was believed) the monarchy had lost its right to be obeyed; this, in turn, was seen as treasonous and led to further retaliation against Protestants (in particular, the Vindicae contrae tyrannos argued that the people had not only a right but a duty to remove a tyrannical king).

 Overall the question of religious influence in the Wars is complicated, and depends to some extent on how one interprets the idea of religion; for example, it is not necessarily the case that the wars were over matters of religious doctrine but that they were over religion “as defined in contemporary terms: as a body of believers rather than a body of beliefs”.
-Holt (1995).
+Holt 1995.
 That is to say, the wars were fought between two groups who identified as members of one religion or the other, and, to understand the causes, it is necessary to understand the myriad influences that might cause individuals or groups to identify with that religion.
 Those indirect causes, though many and varied, play a significant part in the causes of the wars; as such, merely summarising them as ‘religion’ does nothing to enlighten.

-- Henry Heller, “Putting History Back into the Religious Wars: A Reply to Mack P. Holt”, French Historical Studies 19 (1996), 853–61, doi:10.2307/286649.
+- ^ Heller, Henry.
+1996.
+“Putting History Back into the Religious Wars: A Reply to Mack P. Holt,” French Historical Studies, 19.3: 853–61 doi:10.2307/286649.

-- Mack P. Holt, “Putting Religion Back into the Wars of Religion”, French Historical Studies 18 (1993), 524–51, doi:10.2307/286879.
+- ^ Holt, Mack P. 1993.
+“Putting Religion Back into the Wars of Religion,” French Historical Studies, 18.2: 524–51 doi:10.2307/286879.

-- Penny Roberts, “Royal Authority and Justice during the French Religious Wars”, Past and Present 184 (2004), 3–32, doi:10.1093/past/184.1.3.
+- ^ Roberts, Penny.
+2004.
+“Royal Authority and Justice during the French Religious Wars,” Past & Present, 184.1: 3–32 doi:10.1093/past/184.1.3.

-- Susan Rosa and Dale Van Kley, “Religion and the Historical Discipline: A Reply to Mack Holt and Henry Heller”, French Historical Studies 21 (1998), 611–29, doi:10.2307/286810.
+- ^ Rosa, Susan, and Dale Van Kley.
+1998.
+“Religion and the Historical Discipline: A Reply to Mack Holt and Henry Heller,” French Historical Studies, 21.4: 611–29 doi:10.2307/286810.